What is Business Valuation

 Other reasons may include an internal restructuring, an acquisition or a share swap, an incoming external investment, separation of partners, tax and insurance planning, or succession and retirement planning.

-No matter which stage one’s business is at, in terms of revenue, product, number of employees, partnerships, branding — valuation gives the business owner a sense of direction and enables the owner to envisage the future.
+No matter which stages one’s business is at, in terms of revenue, product, number of employees, partnerships, branding — valuation gives the business owner a sense of direction and enables the owner to envisage the future.
 With the evaluation information, business owners can deploy strategies to fuel growth, possibly by attracting investment in return of diluting some equity.

 How Business Valuation is Done